 These are the primary options available to veterans in need of healthcare coverage.
 Selecting one is the first step in figuring out your financial plan, as relates to your health.

 But to select your health insurance plan, you need to understand what it covers and what costs will be coming your way.
-With this come plenty of terms and concepts you need to understand, but that might catch you off-guard—none of this is stuff we learned in school, or that’s necessarily “common knowledge.”
+With this comes plenty of terms and concepts you need to understand, but that might catch you off-guard—none of this is stuff we learned in school or that’s necessarily “common knowledge.”
 Fortunately, there are some good resources online for this.